mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 We evaluate ISED on 16 tasks.
 Two tasks involve calls to GPT-4 and therefore cannot be specified in neurosymbolic frameworks.
 We use the tasks of scene recognition, leaf classification, Sudoku solving, Hand-Written Formula (HWF), and 11 other tasks involving operations over MNIST digits (called MNIST-R benchmarks).

 We use Scallop, DPL, REINFORCE, IndeCateR, NASR, and A-NeSI as baselines.
-We present our results below.
+We present our results in the table below.
+"N/A" indicates that the task cannot be programmed in the given framework, and "TO" means that there was a timeout.

 <table class="styled-table">
     <thead>